-- 1. CRDTS uses three examiners for each observation.
+- 1. CRDTS uses three independent, calibrated examiners for each observation.
 This step ensures a high degree of internal consistency in ratings that is crucial in establishing reliability.
 Results of examiner consistency are reported in appropriate sections of this report for each of the four tests.
-Also reports by Ray and Cobb (2017b, 2017c, 2017d) report characteristics of the ratings. - 2.
+Also reports by Askren and Foley (e.g., 2022a-c) report characteristics of the ratings. - 2.
 CRDTS has many observations (test items) per test.
 Reliability benefits by having many observations. - 3.
 CRDTS has special scoring rules for critical deficiencies.
-This scoring rule results in automatic failure if two or three examiners agree that a performance justifies a rating of zero-indicating a critical deficiency (CRDTS, 2017c).
+This scoring rule results in automatic failure if two or three examiners agree that a performance justifies a rating of zero-indicating a critical deficiency (CRDTS, 2021b).

 Conventional reliability estimation depends on high internal consistency among item responses.
 That is to say, item responses tend to be highly intercorrelated.
 Sometimes, a clinical performance test can consist of tasks that are not highly related.
-In this instance, a more appropriate technique for estimating reliability is stratified alpha (Haertel, 2006, pp. 76-78).
-Haertel asserts that conventional reliability methods greatly underestimate reliability.
-Whereas stratified alpha does not.
+Analysis of individual exams indicated that reporting of traditional reliability metrics (e.g., alpha) are appropriate.

 As the candidate pool consists of very high-performing candidates, test data is negatively skewed (see Table 5).
 Statistical techniques, such as reliability and correlation depend on a normal distribution of test scores with considerable variation in test scores.
 CRDTS' test scores are very restricted due to high performance.
 Thus, reliability estimates tend to be very low because of skewness in scores.
 However, random error is also low.
-So the problem of reliability estimation is ameliorated because reliability is not an end; it is a means to an end.
+Therefore, the problem of reliability estimation is ameliorated because reliability is not an end; it is a means to an end.
 The objective of estimating reliability is to obtain an estimate of the margin of error around the cut score.
-Consequently, states using test scores are close to the cut score of 75.
+Consequently, states using test scores as part of a licensing decision can assess the risk for misclassifying candidates whose true scores are close to the cut score of 75.
 Once reliability is properly estimated, the degree of random error is estimated and used to study the status of candidates whose observed scores fall at or near the cut score of 75.
-Hopefully, the margin of error is very low and the number of candidates whose scores fall into this margin near the cut score is small.
+Hopefully, the margin of error is extremely low and the number of candidates whose scores fall into this margin near the cut score is small.

 Reliability results are reported in appropriate sections of this report.
-In these sections, stratified alpha is used.
-Sometimes, stratified alpha is high enough that when considering the variation in test scores, the margin of error is small.
 The number of candidates observed close to the cut score are few or none.